Set Current Location

 Built in 1701, Marsh's Library is the oldest public library in Ireland.
 The architect, Sir William Robinson, also designed much of Dublin Castle.
 Commissioned by Archbishop Narcissus Marsh, Archbishop of Dublin, it was opened in 1707.
 The library, housed in a splendid Queen Anne mansion, is tucked behind St Patrick's Cathedral and set amid very fine formal gardens.
 The interior of the library is very decorative, with gilded gables adorning the bookcases and a miter towering over the shelves.
 Visitors can see the cage-like alcoves in which readers were locked when they wished to study rare books.
 The collection of books from previous centuries is of great interest.

-Founded in 1592 by Queen Elizabeth I, Trinity is the sole constituent of the University of Dublin, Ireland's oldest and most prestigious center of higher education.
+Founded in 1592 by Queen Elizabeth I, Trinity is the only constituent of the University of Dublin, Ireland's oldest and most prestigious center of higher education.
 The college curriculum is split into three main faculties, with 25 schools offering both undergraduate and postgraduate degree and diploma programs.
 Known in the academic realm for its rigorous admissions process, Trinity College is also rated one of the world's top 150 universities, attracting ambitious students from across the globe.
 Despite its location in the heart of Dublin, the campus retains a tranquil air, its delightful melange of old and new buildings overlooking a series of quadrangles or courtyards.
 Of these, the iconic Campanile and the Chapel are the most well-known, alongside the Library with its voluminous cache of antiquarian books and rare manuscripts; the most revered of these is the Book of Kells, an illuminated manuscript that dates back to 800 CE and contains 340 folios that illustrate the four gospels of the New Testament.
 Today, the Trinity College, or the College of the Holy and Undivided Trinity of Queen Elizabeth near Dublin as it is officially known, is one of Dublin's most popular tourist attractions and its top educational institution.

 Designed by Francis Johnston in 1818, the General Post Office (GPO) on O'Connell Street is known as the site of the 1916 Easter Rising.
 Irish Volunteers seized the building on Easter Monday and for six days held out against the British until the GPO was set on fire.
 The building was completely restored in 1929.
 Inside, stands a bronze statue depicting the death of the mythical Irish warrior Cuchulainn, dedicated to those who died in the uprising.
 The GPO has acquired iconic status; demonstrations and protests are often held outside.